 PRECAUTIONS: Before taking clemastine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (e.g., asthma, emphysema), a certain eye problem (glaucoma), heart problems, high blood pressure, liver disease, seizures, stomach problems (e.g., ulcers, blockage), overactive thyroid (hyperthyroidism), urination problems (e.g., trouble urinating due to enlarged prostate, urinary retention).This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Limit the use of alcohol and certain other medications that cause drowsiness.
 (See also Drug Interactions.)To minimize dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.Liquid preparations of this product may contain sugar and/or alcohol.
 Caution is advised if you have diabetes, alcohol dependence, or liver disease.
-Ask your doctor or pharmacist about the safe use of this product.The elderly may be more sensitive to the effects of this drug, especially dizziness, drowsiness, and low blood pressure.Children may be more sensitive to the effects of antihistamines.
+Ask your doctor or pharmacist about the safe use of this product.Older adults may be more sensitive to the side effects of this drug, especially drowsiness, constipation, problems urinating, or confusion.
+Drowsiness and confusion can increase the risk of falling.Children may be more sensitive to the effects of antihistamines.
 In young children, this medication may cause agitation/excitement instead of drowsiness.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration